karelzimmer/kz-scripts/README.md

 # kz-scripts

-Scripts for installing and managing Debian and Debian-based systems such as Ubuntu.
+Scripts for installing and managing:

+- Debian and Debian-based systems such as Ubuntu, and
+- Red Hat and Red Hat-based systems such as Rocky Linux.

 Part of Debian package *kz*, named after its creator, Karel Zimmer.